Stowmarket: Notable residents

 The poet John Milton made regular visits to the town as his tutor, Dr Thomas Young, became vicar of Stowmarket in 1628.

-Other notable residents included political writer William Godwin, who spent time as minister at the Stowmarket Independent Church; and singer / West End actress, Kerry Ellis, who was brought up in the nearby village of Haughley and attended Stowmarket's High School.
+Other notable residents included political writer William Godwin, who spent time as minister at the Stowmarket Independent Church; and singer / West End actress, Kerry Ellis, who was brought up in the nearby village of Haughley and attended Stowmarket High School.
 Delia Smith also resides nearby in Combs.
-Stow has produced professional footballers, James Scowcroft who played for the local junior sides and Ipswich Town among others.
+Stowmarket has produced professional footballers, James Scowcroft, who played for the local junior sides and Ipswich Town, among others.
 Professional wrestler Neil Faith has lived in Stowmarket.
-As well as poet George Crabbe, who went to school in the town.
+Sally Eastall, who competed in the 1992 Olympics marathon, was born in Stowmarket.
+The poet George Crabbe went to school in the town.
 The amateur astronomers A. Grace Cook and J. P. M. Prentice lived in the town.
-Former MP Gareth Snell is from Stowmarket.
+Gareth Snell, MP for Stoke-on-Trent Central, is from Stowmarket.

-Murder victim Matthew Pyke grew up in this town.
+Murder victim Matthew Pyke grew up in Stowmarket.

+In popular culture

+Host Planet Earth, by Colin Cooper, is largely set around a fictional rocket launch site near Stowmarket.